Demons 2: Plot

-Various residents of a high-rise apartment building are watching a film being broadcast on television.
-The film's story follows several teens who trespass into a city that was deserted and walled-off due to the Demon outbreak from the first film.
-Finding the demon's corpse, one of the teens revives it accidentally when blood drips from a scratch into the demon's mouth.
+Years after the sudden outbreak of Demons, normal life has returned to the inhabitants of the big cities.
+Various residents of a high-rise apartment building are watching a horror film being broadcast on television; the film's story follows several teens who trespass into a city that was deserted and walled-off to contain the past Demon infestation.
+Finding a demon's corpse, one of the teens revives it accidentally when blood drips from a scratch into the demon's mouth.

-In reality, a young woman named Sally celebrates her birthday at a party with her friends.
-When one of her friends receives a call from a boy named Jacob and invites Jacob to the party, she flies into a rage, screaming she does not want to see Jacob and demands everyone leave.
-As she sequesters herself in her room, she watches part of the film on television.
-Suddenly, the demon on the television looks at her through the television.
-The demon pushes through the television and attacks her.
-She is unable to escape, as her friends have locked the door, so they could prepare her birthday cake in secret.
+Meanwhile in reality, a young woman named Sally celebrates her birthday at a party with her friends in the high-rise apartment.
+When one of her friends receives a call from a boy named Jacob and invites him to the party, she flies into a rage, screaming she does not want to see Jacob and demanding everyone leave.
+As she sequesters herself in her room, Sally watches part of the film on television.
+Suddenly, the demon on the television movie looks at her directly, then pushes through the television and attacks her, entering her body.
+She is unable to escape, as her friends have locked the door, so they can prepare her birthday cake in secret.

-As her friends present Sally with her cake, she transforms into a demon and attacks them, turning all but two of them into bloodthirsty monsters.
-The creatures' bile seeps through the building, burning through the ceiling and into other apartments and shorting out the electrical system.
+When her friends open the door and present the seemingly normal Sally with her cake, she suddenly transforms into a demon and attacks them, turning all but two of them into bloodthirsty monsters.
+The creature's bile seeps through the building, burning through the ceiling and into other apartments, and shorting out the electrical system.
 In one apartment, a dog licks up the bile and transforms into a vicious beast that attacks and kills its owner.
-In another apartment, a young boy left alone by his parents avoids Sally and her rampaging demon friends, but is poisoned by the bile and becomes a monster.
+In another apartment, a young boy left alone by his parents avoids Sally and her rampaging demon friends, but is poisoned by the bile and also becomes a monster.